rajvaidyanath27/AI-Object-Detector-with-Next-js/README.md

 **TenserFlow** - TensorFlow is a tool made by Google that helps computers learn from data — just like how we learn from experience.
 Let’s say you want a computer to look at a photo and say:
 "This is a cat" or "This is a dog."
 You can train it by showing many cat and dog pictures, and TensorFlow helps the computer learn patterns in those pictures.

-**COCO-SSD** - is a pre-trained object detection model.

-COCO-SSD is a ready-made smart tool that can look at an image or webcam feed and say things like:
+**COCO-SSD** - is a pre-trained object detection model.COCO-SSD is a ready-made smart tool that can look at an image or webcam feed and say things like:

 "This is a person"
 "That is a bicycle"